 This form must be submitted at least 24 hours in advance of your appointment with an academic dean.
 If we have not received the form at that point, we will ask that you reschedule your appointment.

 After filling out the form below, a student must call the L&S Undergraduate Academic Deans’ Services at (608)262-0617 to schedule an appointment to speak with an academic dean.
+(During the 2020-2021 academic year, you may also contact our office for an appointment by sending an email to LSDEANS@SAA.LS.WISC.EDU.)
 Please note that a student will not automatically get an appointment to speak with an academic dean just by filling out the form below.

 Please make sure that you print a copy of the information – before you hit “SUBMIT” – to keep for your records.**